hao441/Tripset-iOS/README.md

 # Tripset-iOS #

-Tripset utilising firebase auth and firestore for authentication and storage.
+Tripset iOS utilises firebase auth and firestore for authentication and storage.

 ## Setup ##